 In the first quarter of 2020, with the coronavirus outbreak continuing, China’s economy is expected to expand by less than 6% and Thai tourism and exports could also contract because China is a major market for these two real sectors of Thailand’s economy.

 Experts expect Chinese arrivals to fall by about 50% over the next few months due to the tour group ban enforced since January 27th.
-About 800,000 Chinese travel to Thailand monthly on average spending about 50,000 baht ($1,630) on average.
+About 800,000 Chinese travel to Thailand monthly on average spending about 50,000 baht ($1,630).

 Over-reliance on external demands as a source of growth makes it difficult for the Thai economy to adjust to shocksBANDID NIJATHAWORN – VISITING PROFESSOR, HITOTSUBASHI UNIVERSITY, TOKYO,